bruce1237/zmq/advanced_request_reply_patterns/readmd.md

 `router-to-req.php`

-the `router-to-requ.php` runs for five seconds and then each worker prints how many tasks they handled. if the routing worked, we'd expect a fair distribution of work:
+the `router-to-req.php` runs for five seconds and then each worker prints how many tasks they handled. if the routing worked, we'd expect a fair distribution of work:
 ```text
 processed 8 tasks
 processed 13 tasks